ShreyanDev5/j-void/README.md

 ### Docker (Recommended)

-The application is containerized for easy deployment.
+The application is containerized using a lightweight Alpine Linux image for fast startup and easy deployment.

 1.  **Build the image:**
     ```bash